 If you don’t know, now you know – Southern California offers some of the best paddle boarding spots in the United States.
 From Coronado to Catalina Island, there are an abundance of amazing places to cruise on your SUP.
 Lucky for you, we picked out the best five.

 County Kerry is made up of four different peninsulas jutting out into the North Atlantic.
 This results in a long coastline of rugged beauty, formed by crashing waves and strong winds throughout the winter months.

 What happens when you take centuries of Croatian, Italian and Venitian culture, sparkle a bit of Ottoman influence (Turkish); spread it out on dozens of carbonate islands; simmer it on warm Adriatic climate with crystal clear turquoise sea; lock it away during the Cold War period (until today) and then go paddling there?

-Planning on getting in a few trips in 2017?
+Planning on getting in a few trips in 2018?
 Well, lucky for you there are countless locations and destinations that are a stand up paddler’s dream.
 We’ve compiled a few places where you’re bound to have a blast at with beautiful scenery surrounding you.

 Where did you travel this year?
 Was it tropical?
 Was it on the coast or to a lake?
 With stand up paddling (SUP) the options are endless as you can take your paddle board on practically any body of water.
-And with the convenience of inflatables you are able to take your SUP with you wherever you go!
-With our audience voting for the top SUP destinations in the 2016 Supconnect Polls, here are the top SUP destinations for 2016 voted for and nominated by you and your peers.

 Wind: 18 mph